ardauzun0/ardauzun0/README.md

 # 💫 About Me:
 Hi, I'm Arda, a frontend developer based in Istanbul with 2 years of experience.
-I'm proficient in HTML5, CSS, SCSS, TailwindCSS, and JavaScript.
-Currently, I'm in the process of learning React to further enhance my skills.
-I'm passionate about building responsive, user-friendly web interfaces and continuously improving my craft.
+I'm proficient in HTML5, CSS, SCSS, TailwindCSS, JavaScript, Next.js.
+Currently, I'm passionate about building responsive, user-friendly web interfaces and continuously improving my craft.

 ## 🌐 Socials: